aragon/hack/docs/guides-agent-app.md

 ## 1. Create a Democracy DAO

-Before we start, you'll need to head over to [Aragon](https://rinkeby.aragon.org/) and create a new DAO with the [democracy template](https://github.com/aragon/dao-templates/tree/aragon-v0.7/kits/democracy).
+Before we start, you'll need to head over to [Aragon](https://rinkeby.aragon.org/) and create a new DAO with the [company template](hhttps://github.com/aragon/dao-templates/tree/master/templates/company).

-If you're not sure how to do that, please have a look at [this section](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#21-create-a-new-democracy-organization) of our [User Guide](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#21-create-a-new-democracy-organization).
+If you're not sure how to do that, please have a look at [this section](https://help.aragon.org/article/30-create-a-new-company-organization).

-The first thing you'll be asked to do is to [choose the network](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#211-navigate-to-httpsapparagonorg-in-your-web-browser) for your organization.
+The first thing you'll be asked to do is to [choose the network](https://help.aragon.org/article/4-about-aragon) for your organization.
 For the purposes of this guide we'll choose the **Ethereum Testnet (Rinkeby)**.

-Later on, you'll be asked to [set three parameters](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#214-set-the-parameters-of-your-democracy-organization-then-click-next) for your organization -- the **support**, the **minimum acceptance quorum**, and the **vote duration**.
+Later on, you'll be asked to [set three parameters](https://help.aragon.org/article/30-create-a-new-company-organization#set) for your organization -- the **support**, the **minimum approval %**, and the **vote duration**.

 We'll go with the following (sensible) defaults:

 - Support: 100%
 - Min.
-Quorum: 0%
+Approval: 0%
 - Duration: 168 hours (or 1 week)

 ## 2. Install aragonCLI